Ashley Iaconetti Says She’s Ready For Babies With ‘Bachelor In Paradise’ Boyfriend Jared Haibon

 “I think we just both see each other as lifelong partners, so it’s not scary, for me personally, to call her my future wife,” Jared revealed.

 It has only been a few weeks since Ashley Iaconetti and Jared Haibon shocked fans by announcing that they are dating and in love.
 The couple made their relationship reveal on Iaconetti’s show, The Story Of Us.
-Now, fans hope to see their love story continue on camera, perhaps with a future beachy Bachelor in Paradise wedding.
+Now, fans hope to see their love story continues on camera, perhaps with a future beachy Bachelor in Paradise wedding.

 Past BiP couples who’ve tied the knot in front of ABC’s cameras include Jade Roper and Tanner Tolbert and Carly Waddell and Evan Bass.
 Both of those couples have welcomed babies too, so if Ashley and Jared get in on that game soon enough, we’re looking at some adorable Paradise playdates.